 Interview with Brad Dean, CEO, Discover Puerto Rico

-We caught up with Brad Dean, CEO of Discover Puerto Rico, ahead of his participation at the City Nation Place Global conference.
+We caught up with Brad Dean, CEO of Discover Puerto Rico, to discuss his own experience of place branding.

 CNP: How do you see the relationship between the perceived values of a city, region or nation and the place brand?